Allene Tew: Fifth marriage

 Her fifth husband was Capt.
 Count Pavel de Kotzebue, who was known as Paul de Kotzebue in the American Press, whom she married on March 4, 1936, in Geneva, Switzerland.
-He was born on February 20, 1884, in Kremenetz and his uncle, Ernest Karlevich Kotzebue, was the Russian Ambassador to the U.S. from October 31, 1895, to October 28, 1897.
+He was born on February 20, 1884, in Kremenetz and his uncle, Ernest Karlevich Kotzebue, was the Russian Ambassador to the US from October 31, 1895, to October 28, 1897.
 It was his first marriage and their guests included Prince Ferdinand of Lippe-Weissenfeld, Prince Lobanoff of Lausanne and Colonel Alexander Kotzebue, the Count's brother.
 In 1940, they bought Beechwood, the former Newport cottage of Caroline Schermerhorn Astor from Mrs. Astor's grandson, Vincent Astor.
 They entertained extensively in Newport, including an elaborate garden party for the benefit of the Newport Chapter of the American Red Cross.
 They lived in New York, Paris, and Palm Beach.
 (Note: In Palm Beach, Mar-a-Lago was the residence of the second United States Ambassador to the Soviet Union from November 1936 until June 1938 Joseph E. Davies of Watertown, Wisconsin, who was the husband of Marjorie Merriweather Post and later became the United States Ambassador to Belgium and Luxembourg from May 1938 until November 1939.
 According to the Hermitage Museum Foundation, Post and Davies were Russophiles and had a large private Russian art collection.)

 She negotiated on behalf of Prince Bernhard of Lippe-Biesterfeld leading up to his marriage to princess (and subsequently queen) Juliana of the Netherlands because she was a friend of his mother's (Armgard von Cramm).
 In 1938, she became godmother to their eldest daughter, princess Beatrix, later Queen of the Netherlands.

 She died at her villa in Cap d'Ail on the French Riviera on May 1, 1955, at the age of eighty-two.
 At the time of her death, her New York residence was 740 Park Avenue, considered to be "the most luxurious and powerful residential building in New York City".
 After her death, six of her cousins filed claims contesting her $20,113,000 will, which reportedly was the largest filed in Newport Probate Court.
 Count Kotzebue, who had been president of the Russian Nobility Association in America (RNA) from 1942 until 1953, died in Paris on 13 September 1966.